Sudipta-Sen/Coding/CheatSheets/PythonModulesCheatSheet.md

 - How it works:

     Initially, the flag is set to `False`.
 One thread will wait for a signal (flag to become `True`) from the other thread.
 When a specific condition is met in the first thread, it will signal the second thread to resume by setting the flag to `True`.
 The second thread, which is waiting on this signal, will then start its task.
-If the flag is `False`, the second thread will pause until it gets the signal.

 - Methods in the Event class: